 Spain

 The “Beckham Law,” officially known as the Spanish Tax Regime for Inbound Expatriates was designed to make Spain more attractive for high-earning foreign professionals by offering tax advantages.
-Under this regime, foreign workers who move to Spain to work for a Spanish employer pay taxes only on their Spanish income at a flat rate of 24%, rather than their worldwide income.
+Under this regime, foreign workers who move to Spain to work for a Spanish employer pay taxes only on their Spanish income at a flat rate of 24% (up to โฌ600,000, then 47% above), rather than their worldwide income.

 The Beckham Law doesn’t in itself grant the right of residence.
 To live and work in Spain, you still have to secure the appropriate visa and residence permit separately.